By Raymond Barry

 Peer Reviewed

 A quick look into the medicine cabinet of anyone sixty or older will likely reveal a statin.
-Primary prevention with high-intensity statins has substantially reduced the risk of atherosclerotic …
+Primary prevention with high-intensity statins has substantially reduced the risk of …

 By Mahip Grewal